csswizardry/csswizardry.github.com/_posts/2013-01-25-mindbemding-getting-your-head-round-bem-syntax.md

     .header {}
     .header__logo {}

-But that is unecessary.
+But that is unnecessary.
 The trick with BEM is knowing when something falls into a relevant category.
 Just because something happens to live inside a block it doesn’t always mean is is actually a BEM element.
 In the case of our site logo it lives in the `.header` purely coincidentally; it could just as easily be in